sensu/sensu-puppet/README.md

 }
 ```

-If a system already has the necessary MSI present it can be installed without downloading from an URL:
+Install from a local MSI path:

 ```puppet
 class { 'sensu::agent':